Fix back/forward cache issues

 IndexedDB transactions:

-// Ensure transactions complete before page hide
+// Check that transactions complete before page hide

 window.addEventListener('pagehide', () => {